-A Final Instructions magazine will be mailed out to all riders taking part in the 2017 Prudential RideLondon-Surrey 46.
+A Final Instructions magazine will be mailed out to all riders taking part in the 2017 Prudential RideLondon-Surrey 46 in early July.
 This magazine contains all the information riders need to have a trouble-free Ride Day on Sunday 30 July.

 Riders will depart in waves from Queen Elizabeth Olympic Park from 09:00-09:45, immediately after the last start wave of the Prudential RideLondon-Surrey 100.
-Riders will be notified of their start time by email at the end of June.
+Riders will be notified of their start time by email at the beginning of July.

 Withdrawing from the sportive due to illness or injury

 If you secure a place in the 2017 Prudential RideLondon-Surrey 46 but need to withdraw due to illness or injury, you can find out more about how to do so here

 Find out more about the Prudential RideLondon-Surrey 46 route

 You must use a roadworthy and permitted bicycle in the sportive.
 See below for more details.

 The following cycles are permitted in the 2017 Prudential RideLondon-Surrey 46:

 Road Bike – probably the most common bicycle used in the event due to comfort and efficiency over a long distance.